 Cauliflower Cheese Recipe

-Everyone needs a great cauliflower cheese recipe – especially for pairing with a cozy roast dinner or your Christmas meal!
-This delicious and indulgent vegetarian side dish is full of flavour and one of my all-time favourite side dishes (but no lie, I could eat it as a main meal too!).
+Everyone needs a great cauliflower cheese recipe - especially for pairing with a cozy roast dinner or your Christmas meal.
+This delicious, indulgent vegetarian side dish has crispy roasted cauliflower coated in a two-cheese sauce made with mature cheddar and Red Leicester, seasoned with English mustard, thyme, and sage.
+It's one of my all-time favorite side dishes (but honestly, I could eat it as a main meal too).

 a golden and cheesy cauliflower cheese with a crispy cheese topping, scattered with parsley.

-Serve this for your Christmas dinner or Sunday roast with crispy roast potatoes, honey garlic carrots, roasted green beans, balsamic brussel sprouts, and veggie pigs in blankets.
+Serve this for your Christmas dinner, at Easter, or as a side for your Sunday roast alongside crispy roast potatoes, honey garlic carrots, roasted green beans, balsamic brussel sprouts, and veggie pigs in blankets.

 Ingredient Notes

 • Roux Sauce: The foundation for the sauce for cauliflower cheese is a roux sauce, which is comprised of butter, flour, and milk.
-To make a dairy-free version, use vegan butter and plant-based milk.
-If adjusting quantities, try to stick to the ratio of 2 tbsp butter, 2 tbsp flour, to 1 cup of milk.
+A good ratio to remember is 2 tablespoons of butter, 2 tablespoons of flour, and 1 cup of milk.

 overhead shot of cauliflower cheese with a golden crispy topping and fresh parsley scattered on top